 In accordance with U.S. generally accepted accounting principles, we capitalize some expenditures and advances relating to landfill development projects.
 We expense indirect costs such as executive salaries, general corporate overhead and other corporate services as we incur those costs.
 We charge against earnings any unamortized capitalized expenditures and advances (net of any amount that we estimate we will recover, through sale or otherwise) that relate to any operation that is permanently shut down or determined to be impaired and any landfill development project that we do not expect to complete.
-For example, if we are unsuccessful in our attempts to obtain or defend permits that we are seeking or have been awarded to operate a landfill, we will no longer generate income from the landfill and we will be required to expense in a future period the amount of capitalized expenditures related to the landfill, less the recoverable value of the property and other amounts recovered.
+For example, if we are unsuccessful in our attempts to obtain or defend permits that we are seeking or have been awarded to operate or expand a landfill, we will no longer generate anticipated income from the landfill and we will be required to expense in a future period the amount of capitalized expenditures related to the landfill or expansion project, less the recoverable value of the property and other amounts recovered.
 Additionally, we may incur increased operating expenses to dispose of the previously internalized waste that would need to be transported to another disposal location.
 Any such charges could have a material adverse effect on our results of operations for that period and could decrease our stock price.
-See discussion regarding the Chaparral, New Mexico Landfill Permit Litigation and the Harper County, Kansas Permit Litigation under the "Legal Proceedings" section of Note 10 of our consolidated financial statements included in Item 8 of this report.
+See discussion regarding the Chaparral, New Mexico Landfill Permit Litigation, the Harper County, Kansas Permit Litigation and the Solano County, California Measure E/Landfill Expansion Litigation under the "Legal Proceedings" section of Note 11 of our consolidated financial statements included in Item 8 of this report.